Hall of Justice (studio): Recent years

 In 2000, in partnership with Barsuk Records, musician and producer Chris Walla began overseeing the space.
 Walla began working as a producer with Nada Surf, Hot Hot Heat, and the Decemberists, as well as with his main project Death Cab for Cutie, with whom he recorded Transatlanticism (2003).
 Death Cab took over the lease in 2004 and used the studio as a practice space for four years.
 In 2010, Robin Pecknold of Fleet Foxes took over the complex, reverting it to it former name Reciprocal.
 A writer for Spin described the space in a 2011 cover story: "The windowless exterior was once painted brown, but the color has faded and flecked off.
 Cracked shingles curl up off the roof, and inside the studio, tattered walls and well-worn carpeting give it all the charm of an abandoned church basement."

 Walla returned to the studio in 2011, and oversaw an extensive renovation of the space.
 Walla has continued to record bands in the space, including Lo Moon, the Paper Kites, and Ratboys.

+In 2025, Walla sold the studio to local musicians Mike V. Davis, Sam Rosson, Mikey Ferrario, and James Kasinger.
+Walla had sought someone else to run the studio after moving overseas in 2014, as it was difficult to manage Hall of Justice from afar while still recording bands during visits to Seattle.
+Its new owners launched community classes to teach studio basics while generating revenue, ensuring the nearly 50-year-old studio remains a creative hub for future generations.
+Clients have included Pool Kids, Alvvays, and Pinegrove.